 Are you thinking about suicide?

 If you have been feeling down and the sadness lasts for several weeks, if you are finding it hard to eat, if you aren't sleeping well, or are having thoughts about death or suicide, it is important to get help.
-Suicide is a permanent decision - it can't be changed, so if you are thinking of suicide, take time to consider the following.
+Suicide is a final decision - it can't be changed, so if you are thinking of suicide, take time to consider the following:

 - There are people who can help you find your strength and a way to get through this.
 They won't judge you and they'll be there to listen, no matter what you have to say.
-See the contacts section.
+See the contacts section at the bottom of the page and the featured links opposite

 - The most important thing is to give yourself time.
 If you have lost someone, if you are having relationship problems, if you are being treated badly - remember that you are not alone.
 There are others who may have been through similar experiences, who can listen and offer support.